 Celebrating voluntary learning

-We are working in partnership with Croydon’s Children University (CU), an organisation that signposts exciting learning activities to children that take place outside of the school day.
+We are working in partnership with Croydon’s Children University (CU), an organisation that signposts exciting learning activities to children that take place outside of the school day, to help more children get involved in extra-curricular activity.
 Participation in CU activities is voluntary and the learning always links to something children can go on to use in adult life.
 Through joining the CU, your child can record their activity and gain rewards once they have completed a certain number of hours of activities.

 What is a learning activity?

 Learning activities can include things like attending our music centres, concerts and holiday courses.
 Many schools run lunch-time or after-school clubs which can constitute a learning activity if they are part of the CU scheme.
 All of the Children's University learning activities are checked by their staff to make sure that the learning provided is high-quality.

 How is activity recorded?

 You can buy a ‘Passport to Learning’ through CMA or from your child’s school (if their school is part of the scheme) and a staff member will stamp the passport for the activity your child takes part in.
 Your child will have an online version of their passport, an E-Passport, where they can upload pictures and comments of the activities they have done and share them with other Children's University members, as well as find other activities that are available in Croydon.